Loeser & Wolff: Growth

 In 1907, almost 3900 people were employed, 3280 of them in Elbing.
 In 1914, a company advertisement stated 120 sales outlets.
 In the fiscal year 1915–16, i.e. during the First World War, shortly before the establishment of the German Tobacco Trading Company and the war-related compulsory state management of tobacco, a total of 194,500,000 cigars were produced.
 The highest weekly production was 4,000,000.
 In 1916, Loeser & Wolff employed almost 5000 people, 3740 of them in Elbing alone.

 After the end of the First World War, the branch plant in Prussian Stargard became Polish.
 In 1920, the two heirs united the remaining and hitherto legally independent sub-operations into a limited liability company.
 In the following year, a smoking tobacco factory was installed.
 The company briefly stopped production for months in 1922–23, but recovered after some time.
 At the end of the 1920s, the daughter Lucia Sommerguth-Loeser took over the management.

-From 1928 to 1930, it had a new administrative headquarters building designed by the architect Albert Biebendt on a 1,445 m2 plot of land at the corner of Schöneberger Ufer 47 and Potsdamer Strasse 58 (Tiergarten district, Mitte borough) in the style of the early New Objectivity, which was one of the very first high-rise buildings in Berlin.
+From 1928 to 1930, it had a new administrative headquarters building designed by the architect Albert Biebendt on a 1,445 m2 plot of land at the corner of Schöneberger Ufer 47 and Potsdamer Strasse 58 (Tiergarten district, Mitte borough) in the style of the early New Objectivity, which was one of the first high-rise buildings in Berlin.

 The "Loeser & Wolff" building, which juts out over the Landwehr Canal like the prow of a ship, was nicknamed the "Loeser Castle" by the Berlin vernacular at the time; today it is neutrally called the "Loeser & Wolff House".

+Apparently, Loeser and Wolff had a store at the corner of Unter den Linden and the Wilhelmstrasse in Berlin near the Nazi seat of government up until at least 1936.
+That building, and the larger one directly behind it, apparently were demolished before the outbreak of World War II to make room for the expansion of a larger five story building behind both of them.

 Nazi persecution

 When the Nazis came to power in 1933, Loeser & Wolff was persecuted as a Jewish company.
 Loeser & Wolff was aryanized, that is transferred to a non-Jewish owner.

-Lucia Sommerguth-Loeser died in 1937., Its Berlin director Walter E. Beyer took over the company on April 1, 1937, as part of the Aryanization process.
+Lucia Sommerguth-Loeser died in 1937.
+Its Berlin director Walter E. Beyer took over the company on April 1, 1937, as part of the Aryanization process.
 A short UfA advertising film of the "Walter E. Beyer Cigar Factories" with Rudolf Platte and Eduard Wenck has been preserved from 1942.